MSheshera/filter-scholar-alerts/README.md

 ## Usage

-You need to set up this script as a Google Apps Script and set it up to run at a frequency you want.
+You need to set up this script as a Google Apps Script and set up the Trigger to run at a frequency you want.
 Setting up a Google Apps Script is straightforward and I'm copying and modifying the instructions from here: https://developers.google.com/gmail/api/quickstart/apps-script

-### Running this manually:
+### Run this manually first:

-I recommend you do this the first time you set this up so that you can authenticate the App.
+I recommend you do this the first time you set this up so that you can authenticate the scripts for use with your GMail.

 1. Create a new script by going to https://script.google.com/create